PanuRaikkonen/Kurssi-osa-4/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [CLICK HERE](https://users.metropolia.fi/~panurai/KurssiOsa4/React/material-ui/) to view it in your browser.
+Open [CLICK HERE](https://users.metropolia.fi/~panurai/KurssiOsa4/React/Material-Ui) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.e.
+You may also see any lint errors in the console.

 ### `npm test`